Wirecloud/grunt-wirecloud/README.md

 If the same version of the Mashable Application Component is currently uploaded to the instance, delete it and upload it again.
 >**NOTE**: If this option is set to false and the component already exists, nothing will be done.

+#### options.public
+Type: `Boolean`
+Default value: `false`

+Uploads the Mashable Application Component and makes it available to all users.

 ### Usage Examples

 #### Default Options